-Fair value through other comprehensive income and fair value through profit and loss The Council has one investment which is measured at FVPL and three long term investments which would ordinarily fall to be classed as FVPL but which, as these investments are made for reasons other than commercial gain, the Council has elected to value these assets as FVOCI.
+Fair value through other comprehensive income

+The Council has two long term investments which do not meet the conditions to be measured at amortised cost and would ordinarily fall to be classed as FVPL.
+However, as these investments are made for reasons other than commercial gain, the Council has elected to value these assets as FVOCI.

-Financial assets that are measured at fair value are recognised on the Balance Sheet when the Council becomes a party to the contractual provisions of a financial instrument and they are initially measured and carried at fair value.
-Subsequent remeasurement gains and losses are, for FVOCI assets, taken to the Financial Instrument Revaluation Reserve (FIRR) and charged to OCI and, for FVPL assets, taken to the Pooled Investment Fund Adjustment Account (PIFAA) and charged to the financing and investment income and expenditure line in SDOPS.
+Financial assets that are measured at FVOCI are recognised on the Balance Sheet when the Council becomes a party to the contractual provisions of a financial instrument and they are initially measured and carried at fair value.
+Subsequent remeasurement gains and losses are taken to the Financial Instrument Revaluation Reserve (FIRR) and charged to OCI.